Star Trek (2013 video game): Reception

 Star Trek was released in the United States on April 23, 2013, and three days later in Europe.
 This release was designed to coincide with the theatrical launch of the latest Star Trek film, Star Trek Into Darkness.
 The game sold poorly; after three weeks on sale, 140,000 copies had been sold across all platforms.
 It failed to reach the top 100 best video games list of 2013.
 Critics labelled the game as a flop.
-It is considered to be one of the worst video games of all time.

 Star Trek received mostly negative reviews.
 The review aggregator website Metacritic gave the Xbox 360 edition of the game a score of 42 percent, the PC edition 43 percent, and the PS3 version was given a score of 45 percent.

 Dan Stapleton for IGN described it as "a barely serviceable, paint-by-numbers third-person shooter".
 He wrote that both playable characters were too similar, the combat was "completely generic" and that errors in the animation looked clumsy with "objects clipping through each other; crazy, badly lip-synced dialog (not that syncing it with this corny writing would fix it); and general screwups make Star Trek play like a blooper reel."
 Stapleton was surprised that the game continued to be playable, as he noted that several scripted events during the game failed to start as scheduled.
 He also felt that the mini-games throughout the game were "so mind-numbingly simple and repetitive and/or frustrating they made me eager to get back to just being bored."
 He said that the game seemed unfinished, and gave it an overall score of 4.2 out of ten.
 Edge magazine said that the game "[has] more bugs crawling on it than a Fear Factor contestant", and mentioned issues such as the characters running through walls, enemies becoming immortal and camera angles showing the inside of Kirk or Spock's skull.
 Star Trek was otherwise described as bland, even running through to the achievements with boring titles and the co-op system "succumbs to awkward banter and gimmicky co-op puzzles".